Elytra15/Bingo/README.md

 - Customize color of background, text and add a custom image
 - Build-in countdown timer

+!!!For version 1.6!!!
+Customize:
+- Customize Colors and title, Row: 21 - 209
+- Customize "Made By" text, Row: 314
+- Change name of exported file example "Backup.txt", Row: 483
+- Update countdown timer and timezone, Row: 514
+- Update countdown text example "Timer ending in: 10 Days", Row: 524
+- Update countdown ended text example "Countdown ended!", Row: 518
+- To add a image on the top of the screen, add a image called Logo.png or change tow 231 to "var imageVariable = 1;" and add an text on row 236
+- Change ::Selection so when you mark text the text get highlighted: row 141 and 142
+- Add custom font "font.ttf" or use default
+- Add "logo.png" to add as favicon, and web app logo

+!!!For version 1.3!!!
 Customize:
 - Customize Colors and title, Row: 21 - 111
 - Customize "Made By" text, Row: 191